 Crystal Whitaker, 32, always had to get the kids there early because seeing the eagle fly was their favorite part of the game.
-Now she’s not sure if she’ll be able to get them there at all, or at least one of them back for a while.
+Now she’s not sure if she’ll be able to get them there at all, or at least one of them.

 Because, you know, he’s afraid of being attacked by an eagle.

 Whitaker and her three children were sitting on the front row of the luxury box Spirit crashed into during Saturday’s traditional pre-game eagle flight.
 She still can’t believe what she saw.

 “Words can’t describe it—we were almost shocked when it hit the window, we didn’t say anything,” Whitaker said.
 “Everyone was like ‘why didn’t you yell,’ and it was because I just kept expecting him to turn.
 We have 17 tickets in there, but the only ones that saw it were the kids and me.
 Everyone else was up there with beverages, and when it happened everyone thought that one of the kids had fallen into the glass and gotten hurt.
 It sounded like a truck hitting the wall.
 It was very, very loud.
 I mean, it hit hard.”

 Hard enough to leave marks on the glass, a sort of E Pluribus Grease Spot.

 “Those windows are so clean you can see straight through them, so we never let the kids touch them because anything leaves a mark,” Whitaker said.
 “Well it [the eagle] left a big grease mark right mark right in the middle (of the window).”

 Whitaker took photos of the marks angled up from the ground “so I could get a dark background since the sun was so bright and you couldn’t tell anything in a picture shot straight on.”